waggle-sensor/pywaggle/waggle/plugin.md

 # pywaggle.plugin

-Plugins provide a simple interface for publishing sensor data to Beehive and for processing messages sent to a plugin.
+Plugins provide a simple interface for publishing sensor data to Beehive and for processing messages sent back to a node.

 ## API